pongasoft/jamba/README.md

     ### building and testing
     cd <build_folder>/build/Debug
     ./build.sh    # to build
-    ./test.sh # to run the tests
+    ./test.sh     # to run the test
     ./validate.sh # to validate the plugin (VST3)
     ./edit.sh     # to run the editor and edit the UI ./install.sh  # to install locally
+    ./archive.sh  # to build the zip archive

     For Windows 10:
     ---------------